-The completion and effectiveness of any audit required actions should be verified by the Certified FEP Auditor as part of follow up audit activities.
+The completion and effectiveness of any audit required actions issued at the previous audit should be verified by the Certified FEP Auditor as part of follow up audit activities.

-Should a C or D audit grading be received, the property owner or farm enterprise manager will be given a timeframe for required action(s) completion.
+Should a B, C or D audit grading be received, the property owner or farm enterprise manager will be given a timeframe for required action(s) completion.
 This is decided by the auditor in line with the audit grade.